PgBiel/elembic/docs/book/src/elements/creating/overriding-constr.md

     } else if args.pos() == () {
       args
     } else {
-      assert(false, message: "element 'sunk': unexpected positional arguments\n  hint: these can only be passed to the constructor")
+      // Return errors the correct way
-    }
+      return (false, "element 'sunk': unexpected positional arguments\n  hint: these can only be passed to the constructor") }

     default-parser(args, include-required: include-required)